danielabd/Apollo-Cap/README.md

 ## Citation
-If you use our work for your research, please cite:
+If you use our work for your research, please cite us. <!--- TODO: put bib tex --->